The Parker Solar Probe spacecraft, which has flown closer to the Sun than any mission before, has found new evidence of the origins of the solar wind.

 “This is where Solar Orbiter comes in.
 It will not go as close to the Sun, but will have sophisticated telescopes and instruments on board that will be able to see from a distance what might be causing phenomena Parker Solar probe is detecting up close, forming a fuller picture of what creates and accelerates the solar wind.”

-Other results from the first data include measurement of the speed the solar wind, which does not flow radially away from the Sun, but has a sideways speed of 15-25 times faster than predicted; and a ‘snowplow’ effect where charged particles bunch up before being accelerated by a coronal mass ejection event.
+Other results from the first data include measurement of the speed of the solar wind, which does not flow radially away from the Sun, but has a sideways speed of 15-25 times faster than predicted; and a ‘snowplow’ effect where charged particles bunch up before being accelerated by a coronal mass ejection event.

 Two undergraduates in the Department of Physics were involved in studying the data from Parker Solar Probe, and are named as authors on one of the papers, as well as now continuing their work as Ph.D. students.